soundpress/RulesOfNYC/docs/c06/index.rst

 (b) A worker/waste decontamination system shall be constructed within the restricted area.

+(c) Persons entering the work area must wear personal protective equipment as required by 15 RCNY § 1-51.

+(d) Removal Procedure.

+   (1) Removal of ACM must be by wet methods in accordance with 15 RCNY § 1-102.

+   (2) ACM removed must be placed in a leak-tight container without dropping the ACM into the container.

-(c) Cleanup Procedure.
+(e) Cleanup Procedure.

-   (1) The stripped substrate shall be HEPA vacuumed and wet-wiped.
+   (1) The stripped substrate must be HEPA vacuumed and wet-wiped.

-   (2) A visual clearance inspection shall be conducted by the asbestos handler supervisor and project monitor after the work area dries, to ensure the absence of ACM residue or debris in the work area.
+   (2) A visual clearance inspection must be conducted by the asbestos handler supervisor and project monitor after the work area dries, to ensure the absence of ACM residue or debris in the work area.

    (3) After the inspection is completed, the warning tapes and barriers may be removed.

-   (4) The clearance inspection shall be documented in the log and the project air sampling log.
+   (4) The clearance inspection must be documented in the log and the project air sampling log.

-(d) Air monitoring shall be conducted in accordance with the relevant provisions of subchapter D of these rules.
+(f) Air monitoring must be conducted in accordance with the relevant provisions of subchapter D of these rules.

-(e) Abatement shall not be performed under this section during adverse weather conditions (e.g. precipitation, high winds, ambient temperatures below 32 degrees Fahrenheit, etc.).
+(g) Abatement must not be performed under this section during bad weather (e.g. precipitation, high winds, temperatures in the immediate outdoor surroundings below 32 degrees Fahrenheit, etc.).

-(f) Power tools used to drill, cut into, or otherwise disturb ACM shall be equipped with HEPA-filtered local exhaust ventilation and operated to prevent potential fiber release.
+(h) Power tools used to drill, cut into, or otherwise disturb ACM must be equipped with HEPA-filtered local exhaust ventilation and operated to prevent potential fiber release.